metis-data/metis-book/docs/Monitor and troubleshoot databases.md

 ### How it works

 Metis integrates with your database and extracts metrics, logs, and runtime configuration.
-All that is done by the [Metis Metadata Collector](https://github.com/metis-data/metadata-collector/tree/main).
+All that is done by the [Metis Agent](https://github.com/metis-data/metadata-collector/tree/main).
 It’s a tiny Docker container that you can run alongside your database to get all the benefits.
 You can run it locally (on-premise) or in the cloud.

-MMC is open-source and you can verify how it works.
+Metis Agent is open-source and you can verify how it works.
 It spins up periodic tasks (CRON-like) that connect to your database, extract logs, statistics, metrics, and then posts them to the Metis platform.
 No confidential information is extracted.

-### Integrate Metis Agent (MMC)
+### Integrate Metis Agent

-To run Metis agent, follow the [**Deploy** Metis observability Agent](/docs/SetupMetis/Deploy%20Metis%20observability%20Agent/Deploy%20Metis%20observability%20Agent.md) guide.
-Once you do that, you should see the list of the servers monitored by the MMC:
+To run Metis agent, follow the [🤵🏻‍♂️ Deploy Metis Agent](/docs/SetupMetis/Deploy%20Metis%20observability%20Agent/Deploy%20Metis%20observability%20Agent.md) guide.
+Once you do that, you should see the list of the servers monitored by the Metis Agent:

 ![Untitled](Quickstart/Untitled%2022.png)